seburebu111/Advent-of-Code-2023/README.md

 ```bash
 cd advent-of-code-2023/day_one
 ```
 Then, create your input.txt file, open it in and paste your input inside.
-Type CTRL+C/Command+C to close the file.
+Press CTRL+C to close the file.
 Opening it in your preferred file explorer is also possible, but don't forget to save the file!
 ```bash
 touch input.txt
 cat >> input.txt